mcytowski/Laplace-GPU-Offload/Data_transfers.md

-# Step 3: Data transfers
+# Step 3: Data management

 > **GOAL** Apply data transfer OpenACC and OpenMP directives to improve the performance of the code.